electrickery/inventoryByProperties/README.md

 * an HTML file in the 'ref' directory containing a redirect to the HTML object-file.
 This allows for fixed URLs, independent of the actual location of the files in the tree.
-The intention is to create QRCode labels attached to the physical object.
+The intention is to create QRCode labels attached to the physical object,
+* a set of category-index files, one for each category,
+* an HTML index file in the ref directory listing all objects in all categories.

-The 'numgen.p[ly]' and the 'theNumber.txt' file are part of the label generator, which is not finished.
-The perDirIndex.p[ly] generates an index.html for a specified directory.
-This has yet to be integrated into the generateHtmlFiles file.
+The 'theNumber.txt' file is part of the identifier and label generator, which is not finished.

 The Perl version can be started from just above the perl directory, the Python version has to be run from the python directory.

-    perl generateHtml JaakSite/

-    python3 generateHtml.py ../JaakSite/
+    python3 python/generateHtml.py root/

 F.J.
-Kraan, 2020-08-01
+Kraan, 2020-08-09